56 Ursae Majoris

-56 Ursae Majoris (56 UMa) is a star in the constellation Ursa Major.
-Its apparent magnitude is 5.03.
+56 Ursae Majoris (56 UMa) is a binary star in the constellation Ursa Major.
+At an apparent magnitude of 5.03, it is a faint star but visible to the naked eye depending on factors such as light pollution and eyesight.
+Parallax measurements derive a distance of 555 light-years.

 It is a single-lined spectroscopic binary with an orbital period of about 45 years.
+The primary is an evolved giant star with a spectral class G7IIIBa0.3, a Barium star.
 The companion star is likely a heavy neutron star born by a supernova that exploded around 100,000 years ago.